zettajs/zetta-security-system/README.md

-zetta-security-system
+Zetta Security System
 =====================

 This repository will allow you to follow along with the [IoT Security System Recipe](http://www.zettajs.org/recipes/2014/09/18/IoT-Security-System.html) on zettajs.org.

 To move through the steps of this repo, update your place in the commit history to specific tags.
-This is how you get back to the default state:
+This is how you get back to the initial state of the tutorial:

 ```bash
 git checkout -f step-0